clusterio/edge_transports/README.md

 The first time instances are starting with a new edge configuration there may be some state inconsistency causing edges to not activate.
-Try restarting the slave.
+Try restarting the master server.
 Check the instance logs - if the edge doesn't have a valid partner an error should be shown, ex `Got update for unknown edge ...`

+Seeing `edge_transports: setActiveEdges [3,2]` in the slave logs means its working.